KultKlient/API/README.md

 MatHax is an recoded version of Meteor Client by MineGame159, seasnail & squidoodly.
 Edited and operated by Matejko06 & GeekieCoder.

-## Installing
-Visit https://mathaxclient.xyz/#FAQ for instructions on downloading and installing the client.